 Institutions allow people to work together at scale to solve big problems.
 Facing crises of climate, inequality, democracy, and health, humanity has never needed institutions more.
-And yet, too many of our institutions today are slow, irrelevant, mistrusted or ineffective compared to the problems we face today.
+And yet, institutions are often taken for granted, and too many of our institutions are slow, irrelevant, mistrusted, or ineffective compared to the problems we face.

 Each Dialogue tackles a different challenge through the lens of institutions, convening creative and impactful organizations, leaders, and thinkers to answer two questions:

 - What new (or reborn) institutions will humanity need to build over the next ten years to overcome this challenge?

 - What innovations in how institutions work can serve as models for building–or rebuilding–these institutions, for today and the future?